somsunee/Intel-sd-training/readme.md

 	- reduction or prevention of data input errors\
 	- more efficient and effective use of available engineering resources\
 	- faster and more accurate tests

+Automatic Test Pattern Generation (ATPG)
+- an electronic design automation (EDA) method used to find an input sequence which, when it applied to a digital circuit, it enables testers to distinguish between the correct circuit behavior and the faulty circuit behavior caused by defects.

+- The effectiveness of ATPG is measured by the amount of modeled defects, or fault models, that are detected and the number of generated patterns.

+-influenced by the fault model under consideration, the type of circuit under test (combinational, synchronous sequential, or asynchronous sequential), the level of ab-straction used to represent the circuit under test (register, gate, transistor), and the required test quality